DeniseDo/training-a11y-introduction/Slides/02_standards.md

 ## Les États-Unis

-- Un des premier pays à légiférer en matière d'accessibilité numérique
+- Un des premiers pays à légiférer en matière d'accessibilité numérique
   - 1990: Section 504 of the U.S. Rehabilitation Act of 1973
   - 1996: Section 255 of the Telecommunications Act of 1996
   - 1998: Section 508 of the US Rehabilitation Act of 1973